jscott0/dino-wiki/Frequently-asked-questions-(FAQ).md

 No, but it's planned.
 It will be probably realised by directly implementing the StatusNotifierItem D-Bus interface.
 Pull requests are welcome!

-# Is it possible to enable OMEMO by default?

-No, but we understand that improvements in that area are needed.

 # How to set a dark theme?

 Prefix the command to launch Dino, `dino` in this example, as follows: